Mercedes-Benz GLE: Facelift

 Mercedes-Benz revised and updated the W163 in 2001 for the 2002 model year.
 Styling updates involved the fitment of new head- and tail-lamp lenses, front and rear bumpers, new alloy wheels on most variants, the relocation of the side turn signals from the fenders to the side-view mirrors, and various interior trim changes.
-At the same time, the ML 430 was replaced by the 5.0-litre V8-powered ML 500 and a new 4.0-litre V8 turbodiesel ML 400 CDI became available in Europe.
-The following year, in 2002, Mercedes-Benz launched the ML 350 fitted with a 3.7-litre V6 engine.
+At the same time, the ML 430 was replaced by the 5.0-liter V8-powered ML 500 and a new 4.0-liter V8 turbodiesel ML 400 CDI became available in Europe.
+The following year, in 2002, Mercedes-Benz launched the ML 350 fitted with a 3.7-liter V6 engine.
 The ML 350 replaced the ML 320 in some markets, but supplemented it in others.

 The previous Popemobile was based on a W163 series ML 430 and has been in service since July 2002.
 Volkswagen had offered to build a new vehicle based on the Touareg, but Pope Benedict XVI opted to continue using his predecessor's Mercedes-Benz-manufactured vehicle.